 Impact noise is best treated at source using a resilient covering on the floor.
 Our best performing product for impact noise is Acoustilay, typically bonded to the substrate with a layer of 9mm T&G MDF bonded to the top surface of the Acoustilay, ready to accept a vinyl or carpet tile floor finish.

 Additional performance can also be achieved by teaming the floor treatment with a ceiling treatment such as our Maxiboard and Soundblocker products.

 Ambient noise levels – Ambient noise can come from a variety of sources including reverberant noise due to the presence of hard surface finishes, environmental noise from outside breaking into the room, and rain noise from profiled metal roofing above.

-To reduce rain noise ingress SRS recommend Raincheck adhered directly to the underside of the metal roof profile.
+To reduce rain noise ingress and improve school acoustics, SRS recommend Raincheck adhered directly to the underside of the metal roof profile.
 In addition Soundblocker tiles can be used to upgrade suspended ceilings to further reduce the transmission of rain noise into rooms below.

 SRS are not only experts on treating noise problems in existing school buildings but are also experts on meeting building regulations.
 The document that covers the acoustic design of schools is Building Bulletin 93 (BB93) from Section E4 of Building Regulations Part E.

 The main aim of the document is to ensure that the design and construction of school buildings provide acoustic conditions that enable effective teaching and learning.